 Class 8 (Corrosive Materials).
 If corrosives spill or leak during transportation, be careful to avoid further damage or injury when handling the containers.
 Parts of the vehicle exposed to a corrosive liquid must be thoroughly washed with water.
 After unloading, wash out the interior as soon as possible before reloading.
 If continuing to transport a leaking tank would be unsafe, get off the road.
 If safe to do so, try to contain any liquid leaking from the vehicle.
 Keep bystanders away from the liquid and its fumes.
 Do everything possible to prevent injury to others.

-- Required NotificationThe National Response Center helps coordinate emergency response to chemical hazards.
+The National Response Center helps coordinate emergency response Required Notification to chemical hazards.
 It is a resource to the local police and firefighters.
 It maintains a 24-hour toll-free line.
-You or your employer must phone when any of the following occur as a direct result of a hazardous materials incident: - A person is killed. - An injured person requires hospitalization. - Estimated property damage exceeds \$50,000. - The general public is evacuated for one or more hours. - One or more major transportation arteries or facilities are closed or shut down for one hour or more. - Fire, breakage, spillage, or suspected radioactive contamination occurs. - A situation exists of such a nature (e.g., continuing danger to life exists at the scene of an incident) that, in the judgment of the carrier, should be reported.

-Persons telephoning the National Response Center should be ready to give:
+You or your employer must phone when any of the following occur as a direct result of a hazardous materials incident: A person is killed. • An injured person requires hospitalization.
+Estimated property damage exceeds \$50,000.
+The general public is evacuated for one or more hours.
+One or more major transportation arteries or facilities are closed or shut down for one hour or more.
+Fire. breakage, spillage, or suspected radioactive contamination occurs.
+Fire, breakage, spillage or suspected contamination occurs involving shipment of etiologic agents (bacteria or toxins).
+A situation exists of such a nature (e.g., continuing danger to life exists at the scene of an incident) that, in the judgment of the carrier, should be reported.
+National Response Center Persons telephoning the National Response Center should be ready to (800) 424-8802 give: Their name.
+Name and address of the carrier they work for.
+Phone number where they can be reached.
+Date, time, and location of incident.
+The extent of injuries, if any.
+Classification, name, and quantity of hazardous materials involved, if such information is available.

-- Their name.

-- Name and address of the carrier they work for.

-- Phone number where they can be reached.

-- Date, time, and location of incident.

-- The extent of injuries, if any.

-- Classification, name, and quantity of hazardous materials involved, if such information is available.

-- Type of incident and nature of hazardous materials involvement and whether a continuing danger to life exists at the scene.
+• Type of incident and nature of hazardous materials involvement and whether a continuing danger to life exists at the scene.